smallwat3r/untappd-recorder/README.md

 ### Configuration

-Create a `.env` file in the root of the project and add the following environment variables:
+Add the following environment variables to your service:

 ```
 UNTAPPD_ACCESS_TOKEN="your_untappd_api_token"